Dave Whitlock's Red Fox Squirrel Nymph

 Hook: Tiemco 5262 or Nymph hook of choice.
 Whitlock ties them in Sizes #2 to #20.
 It can also be tied on a curved emerger hook.

-Tying thread: Wood duck, yellow, or brown thread.
+Tying thread: Black or Orange thread.

 If you have any questions about this fly or would like to submit a Fly of the Month I can be reached at 203 305-3850 or at firstname.lastname@example.org .